Azure/Mission-Critical-Online/src/infra/workload/README.md

 ## Public and Private versions

-The reference implementation can be used to deploy to different flavors of the AlwaysOn infrastructure:
+The reference implementation can be used to deploy to different flavors of the Azure Mission-Critical infrastructure:

 - A "public" version which does not fully lock down all services, but in turn it can be deployed using Azure DevOps-hosted Build Agents.
 Plus, developers and administrators can more easily connect to the resources and debug them.
 - A fully "private" version which locks all traffic to the services down to Private Endpoints.
 This provides even tighter security but requires the use of self-hosted, VNet-integrated Build Agents.
 Also, for any debugging etc. users most connect through Azure Bastion and Jump Servers.